 The Best Industries for Jobs

-The Bureau of Labor Statistics estimates that jobs for the average occupation will increase by 7.4 percent between 2016 and 2026.
-Healthcare support occupations (23.6%) and healthcare practitioners and technical occupations (15.3%) are projected to be among the fastest growing occupational groups.
+The Bureau of Labor Statistics estimates that jobs for the average occupation will increase by 5.2% between 2018 and 2028.
+Healthcare and social assistance (1.6% annually), private educational services (1.2% annually), and construction (1.1% annually) are projected to be among the fastest growing occupational groups.

 These are among the jobs in industries on the other side of the spectrum that are growing at a fast pace.
 The top 10 industries have high projected growth in employment, with a wide variety of jobs available for those seeking career options.
 There are also jobs that are relatively safe from automation as well.
 Make sure you are aware of these trends are you embark on your career path.